 Well, of course… Actually, this poem was the easiest poem I had ever written.
 It spilled out of me, too, but not quite so angrily.
-In fact, it arrived on the page with deep emotions and astonishing gentleness.
+In fact, its deep emotions arrived on the page with astonishing gentleness.

-When the new school year started in the fall, I was desperate to do something about this obsession of mine.
+When the new school year started in the fall of 2014, I was desperate to do something about this obsession of mine.
 So I enrolled in the introductory poetry workshop.
-I discovered that eight months of angry writing had made me a better poet.
-Meanwhile, the other students in the poetry workshop were insanely great.
-I’m not sure I felt competitive, but I felt like their mastery of poetry was beyond my grasp.
+I was pleasantly surprised to discover that eight months of angry writing had made me a better poet.
+The other students in the poetry workshop, though, were insanely great and their mastery of poetry seemed well beyond my grasp.
 I learned a lot from reading and critiquing their poems, and from their feedback about my poems.